Shop and Save on New York State Health Insurance

 In case you missed it, the ACA calls for expanding the federal Medicaid program to include those with annual incomes up to 138 percent of the Federal Poverty Line, and for the first time single childless individuals.

 Originally this expansion was a mandatory part of the ACA and had to be done in every state.
-Otherwise that state would lose all of its federal Medicaid money.
-However in the Supreme Court’s 2012 ruling on the Affordable Care Act they threw out this penalty and essential made the expansion optional.
+Otherwise, that state would lose all of its federal Medicaid money.
+However, in the Supreme Court’s 2012 ruling on the Affordable Care Act they threw out this penalty and essentially made the expansion optional.

 The way that the expansion is structured is that the federal government will pay 100 percent of the extra money needed for the expansion for three years.
 After three years that number drops down to 90 percent until 2022.
 At the time of the ruling there was a fair bit of speculation that states wouldn’t just leave that money sitting on the table so to speak.
 But right now only 21 states have said they will expand Medicaid next year and another four are said to be considering the expansion.